-Page 2 of 2 - “When they go out on trips there are always at least two leaders present,” he stated.
+“When they go out on trips there are always at least two leaders present,” he stated.
 “If it's a coed group there has to be one leader that's male and one that's female.
 There are a lot of barriers to keep the scouts safe.
 My main concern is to provide every scout with the best environment possible.”

 Cinquina was the only person involved with scouting who would comment on this issue.